-Developing the "hiking" game technique group guidance module to increase self-reliance is carried out in three stages: preliminary study, development, and validation.
-The validation results from the three experts showed that the "hiking" game technique group guidance module to improve self-resilience was categorized as reasonable and feasible.
-The design of the "hiking" game technique group guidance module to increase self-reliance consists of a front and back cover, preface and introduction, instructions for use, content, and evaluation sheet.
+Developing the group guidance module with a hiking game technique to increase self-reliance is carried out in three stages: preliminary study, development, and validation.
+The validation results from the three experts showed that the group guidance module with the hiking game technique to improve self-resilience can categorized as reasonable and feasible.
+The design of the group guidance module with hiking game technique to increase self-reliance consists of a front and back cover, preface and introduction, instructions for use, content, and evaluation sheet.